A Congregation of the Uniting Presbyterian Church in Southern Africa

 NEXT GENERATION LEADER

 Lincon Hardouin joined us at Trinity in October 2016 as our Next Generation Leader.
-He has completed his BTh studies at Pretoria University and is currently working on his MTh in the field of Old Testament.
 His interests include playing guitar, cooking and watching movies.
 Before joining Trinity he served as the youth leader at St John’s for 2 years.

 He is dedicated to leading the next generation into a relationship with Christ through the preaching of the Word of God, through meaningful prayer and through Spirit filled worship.